NielsGrove/SQLAdmin/Infrastructure/Availability Group/README.md

 At first this will be a rather manual process, but it is my intention to automate as much as I can figure out.

+The architecture of this sandbox is in the document [Availability Group Sandbox Architecture](SqlAgSandboxArchitecture.md).

 ## Infrastructure

 * Active Directory Domain Controller hosting domain.